EvanHahn/HumanizeDuration.js/README.md

 Basic usage
 -----------

-This package is available as *humanize-duration* in [npm](https://www.npmjs.com/package/humanize-duration) and Bower.
-You can also include the JavaScript in the browser.
+This package is available as *humanize-duration* on [npm](https://www.npmjs.com/package/humanize-duration) and Bower.
+You can also include the JavaScript file in the browser.

 In the browser: